hieuvp/learning-automation-tools/xpath/README.md

 ## XML Document

-This is an example of an XML document where you have different tags and attributes.
+Here is an example of an XML document where you have different tags and attributes.
 It starts with a tag called the `bookstore`, which is also an element or a node.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/bookstore.xml) -->